 • Students who request and are authorized by the university to stay in support of graduation services (deadline automatically extended to midnight of graduation Sunday ONLY).

-• Residents approved for summer housing who will move out of Clark Hall after Mayterm and then into the designated summer hall, Madonna Hall, for the remainder of the summer.
+• Residents approved for summer housing who will move out of Clark Hall after Mayterm and then into the designated summer hall, O'Connell Hall, for the remainder of the summer.
 Click HERE for detailed information and the link to apply for summer housing.

 The submission deadline is May 1st for students who do not fall into any of the above categories but wish to seek official approval to stay a bit longer for valid and verifiable reasons.
 This will result in relocation over to Clark Hall if living in one of the traditional halls.
 ALL residents requesting late departure must complete and submit this online "Request For Late Departure Form".
 Be prepared for a $50/night fee when the request is of a personal nature and not at the request of the university nor academically related.